KAIZN-io/Voy/README.md

 ### 4.1 Run the app in Docker
 1. Start the app with `docker-compose up -d voy`.
 2. Open http://localhost/ (Port maybe different depending on your `.env` configuration.)

+<a name="mailing"></a>
+## Mailing
+To check and verify outgoing e-mails from our app, the docker setup includes a dummy SMTP server - Mailhog.
+It is started together with the app.
+One can access it under [localhost:5001](http://localhost:5001/) and see sent mails from our application there.

 # Database migrations
 To enable updates for live instances of our software, it is crucial to have database migrations.
 Database migrations